 Trends may come and go, but there are always those looks, products, and techniques that remain en vogue no matter the season.
 It's exciting and fun to try new things, but it's really comforting to know our tried-and-true classics will always be there for us, especially since makeup prices are high and we're not exactly good at budgeting.

-With that in mind, we asked a few of our favorite makeup artists for their expert predictions.
+With that in mind, we asked a few of our favourite makeup artists for their expert predictions.
 They list the winter makeup trends on deck that have also stayed strong throughout the rest of the year (and in some cases, decades).
-Luckily, each one also recommends their favorite products to pull off the look and exactly why you should keep it in your arsenal.
+Luckily, each one also recommends their favourite products to pull off the look and exactly why you should keep it in your arsenal.
 From glossy lips and fresh-looking skin to the classic red lipstick and a sculpted face, find the looks you can keep serving for months (and years) to come.

 1. Skin That Looks Like Skin

 "I stay away from, what I call Instagram makeup," Gucci Westman says.
 Instead, the iconic makeup artist cites skin that is fresh, smooth, and dewy as a look that will always be in style.
 "Make sure to choose a foundation that is creamy, blendable, and buildable," she says, "and choose more than one shade to find your true complexion story."
 Makeup artist Ash K Holm agrees, noting, "Fresh dewy skin never fails.
 At the end of the day, who doesn't want good skin?"